 Q. Can I delete sections/topics rather than individual files?

 Yes, it is possible to delete a section and the contents within it.
-Press the Turn editing on button on the top-right of the Moodle page.
+Press the 'Edit mode' button on the top-right of the Moodle page.

 Course design and navigation